A Moment in My Life – Thursday, August 12, 2021

 Jeannie Yee Davis

-FOMO may be a driver for Sassy, but it’s so not for me.
+FOMO may be a driver for Lizzy, but it’s so not for me.
 On the flip side, JOMO, the “Joy of Missing Out,” where you relish the time alone, unplugging emails, texts, and all social networks, and cultivating your relationship with yourself,” is also so not for me.
 Temporarily?
 Sure, but not long-term.
 I know some people who prefer total solitude.
-Regardless if I’m busy or a hermit, I always make time for my networks.
+Whether I’m busy or a hermit, I always make time for my networks.
 I desire and need my alone time, but I love my tribes, too.
 I’m grateful I don’t have to pick one over the other.
 I’ll keep finding a balance between the two worlds.
 Your turn.
 Do you know someone with FOMO?